JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 compareBoxContents(box0, box1) // this call merges the regions of box0 and box1

-// this consumes the region of box0
+// this transfers the region of box0
 Task {
   box0.contents.increment()
 }

-// this is an error, because the region of box1 was consumed
+// this is an error, because the region of box1 was transfered
 // (same region as box0)
 Task {
   box1.contents.increment()